 - 1. Observe all traffic rules. - 2.
 Do not cut through yards. - 3.
 Do not cut through school parking lots or roadways.
 Use designated crosswalks and walkways. - 4.
 Come directly to school and go directly home after being dismissed.
 When school is not in session, children may return to school grounds for play only under adult supervision.
 Do not climb or access locked, gated areas.
 Do not climb or access any rooftops. - 5.
-Notify the teacher of any injuries on the way to or from school.
-Parents should report any serious problems to the Principal. - 6.
-Do not accept rides from any one a parent has not authorized. - 7.
-Skateboards, rollerblades, skate shoes and any motorized method of such travel are not allowed on campus. - 8.
-Students riding scooters or bicycles are to wear helmets (CA VEH Code 21212).
+Notify the teacher of any injuries on the way to or from school. - 6.
+Parents should report any serious problems to the school office. - 7.
+Do not accept rides from any one a parent has not authorized. - 8.
+Skateboards, rollerblades, skate shoes and any motorized method of such travel are not allowed on campus. - 9.
+Students riding scooters or bicycles to and from school are to wear helmets (CA VEH Code 21212).
+Students are to walk and not ride on campus.